chikara-chan/invincible/docs/source/api/isplainobject.md

 ---
-title: isplainobject
+title: isPlainObject
 layout: post
 ---

 ## Description

-isplainobject is a function to check wether a val is a plain object.
+isPlainObject is a function to check wether a val is a plain object.

 ## Syntax

-> invincible.isplainobject(val)
+> invincible.isPlainObject(val)

 #### Params